If you're an American citizen or permanent legal resident age 65 or older, you qualify for Medicare - even if you don't collect Social Security yet.

 Typically, you must meet your deductible before Medicare begins paying its share.

 You may also have to pay coinsurance for each benefit period.
 For the first 60 days, your coinsurance is $0.
-Days 61 through 90 have a daily coinsurance of $400 and days 91 through your 60 lifetime reserve days cost $800 per day.
-Once you go through your 60 lifetime reserve days, you are responsible for 100 percent of your Part A hospital costs.
+Days 61 through 90 have a daily coinsurance of $408 and days 91 through your 60 lifetime reserve days cost $816 per day.
+Once you go through your 60 lifetime reserve days, you are responsible for 100% of your Part A hospital costs.

-Finally, if you or your spouse did not pay Medicare taxes for the required 10 years (40 quarters), you will have to pay the Medicare Part A premium, which is $506 per month.
+Finally, if you or your spouse did not pay Medicare taxes for the required 10 years (40 quarters), you will have to pay the Medicare Part A premium, which is $505 per month.
 If you worked and paid taxes for 30 or more quarters but less than 40, your monthly premium will be $278.
-Only around 1 percent of Medicare beneficiaries do not qualify for premium-free Part A.
+Only around 1% of Medicare beneficiaries do not qualify for premium-free Part A.

 Higher earners may have to pay the Income-Related Monthly Adjustment Amount, or IRMAA.
-This only applies to people who have a yearly income greater than $97,000 (filing singly) or $194,000 (married filing jointly).
-Fewer than 5 percent of Medicare beneficiaries owe the IRMAA surcharge.
+This only applies to people who have a yearly income greater than $103,000 (filing singly) or $206,000 (married filing jointly).
+Fewer than 5% of Medicare beneficiaries owe the IRMAA surcharge.

-Finally, most covered services require you to pay a coinsurance of 20 percent of the Medicare-approved amount.
+Finally, most covered services require you to pay a coinsurance of 20% of the Medicare-approved amount.
 Some preventive services are covered completely, though.

 Although the Centers for Medicare & Medicaid Services (CMS) manages the Medicare program, you enroll through the Social Security Administration (SSA) here.
 The online application is available 24 hours a day, 7 days a week.

 You may also apply for Medicare by calling Social Security at 1-800-772-1213 or TTY 1-800-325-0778.
 Operators are available Monday through Friday.
-Previously, you were also able to sign up for Medicare through your local Social Security office.
-However, these offices have been closed due to COVID restrictions since March of 2020.
-If you want to try to schedule an appointment, you can find your local Social Security office here.
+If you want to try to schedule an appointment to sign up in person, you can find your local Social Security office here.

 The best time to sign up for Medicare is during your Initial Enrollment Period (IEP).
 If you age into the program, your IEP begins 3 months before your 65th birthday and ends 3 months after your birth month.
 The only difference is if your birthday falls on the first of the month.